-Sitting at the lowest end of the 2018 QLED TV family, the Q6FN doesn’t have the same processing power and beautiful contrast as its siblings.
-But it shares most of Samsung’s newest connected tech features, which will let you turn your TV into a voice-controlled smart home hub for all your appliances and devices.
+But what the Samsung Q6FN QLED TV (QN65Q6FN) does bring you is access to many of Samsung’s newest connected Smart TV apps and features, which will let you turn your TV into a voice-controlled smart home hub for all your appliances and smart home devices.

-It will fulfill all of your 4K, HDR10+ and full color volume needs, and sells in a wide range of sizes – but, to make them affordable, Samsung cut much of the processing power and color contrast that makes 4K content worth the trouble.
+What's more, it will fulfil all of your 4K, HDR10+ and full color volume needs, and sells in a wide range of sizes.
+However, to make them affordable, Samsung cut much of the processing power and color contrast that makes 4K content worth the trouble.

-Can Samsung’s bargain barrel QLED will fulfill your needs, or are you’re better off either upgrading to better specs or downgrading to Samsung’s more affordable, non-quantum UHD sets?
+The key question is: can Samsung’s bargain barrel QLED TV fulfill your needs, or are you better off either upgrading to better specs or downgrading to Samsung’s more affordable, non-quantum UHD sets?
 Here are our thoughts on the matter.

 Price and availability